0xPARC/0xparc-intro-book/src/plonk.typ

 The answer is to run a permutation-check on the $3n$ entries of @copy2!
-Because $mu$ was a random challenge, one can really think of each binomial above more like an ordered pair: for almost all challenges $mu$, there are no "unexpected" inequalities.
+Because $mu$ was a random challenge, one can really think of each binomial above more like an ordered pair: for almost all challenges $mu$, there are no "unexpected" equalities.
 In other words, up to a negligible number of $mu$,
-@copy2 will be true if and only if the right-hand side is just a permutation of the left-hand side
+@copy2 will be true if and only if the right-hand side is just a permutation of the left-hand side.

 To clean things up, shuffle the $12$ terms on the right-hand side of @copy2 so that each variable is in the cell it started at: